debbiezioni/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 You can implement an upload flow by using a Kaltura tested JavaScript widget for web pages, or by implementing direct calls to the API.
 Alternatively, Kaltura also provides methods for bulk-ingest and import of content.
 To learn more, read the [Kaltura Bulk Content Ingestion API article](https://vpaas.kaltura.com/documentation/02_Media-Ingest-and-Preperation/Bulk-Content-Ingestion.html).

 >  Note: Kaltura manages all forms of media files, including video, image, and audio files.
-It even provides APIs to host, deliver and process document files, such as PDF and PPT files, to create rich experiences such as synchronized side-by-side video and presentation slides.
+Kaltura also provides APIs to host, deliver and process document files, such as PDF and PPT files, to create rich experiences such as synchronized side-by-side video and presentation slides.

-Which method you chose to implement depends on your application needs.
-The following are the two main methods for uploading files.
+The method you chose to implement depends on your application needs.
+The following are the two main methods for uploading files:

 ### Upload Files Using JavaScript with the jQuery Upload Widget